melexis/warnings-plugin/README.rst

 The value of that key is a list, which contains the name of the column to check as a key and the value of that column to check together with ``min`` and ``max`` values.

-Note that all defects with one of the following statuses are excluded from the warnings and code quality report:
+All results with one of the following statuses are discarded altogether:

 - Justified
 - Not a Defect